fineoio/fineo-client/docs/getting-started.md

 Up to here, Fineo works much like any other SQL-based time-series database.
 Unlike other databases, Finos also enables some 'NoSQL' like functionality to help future-proof applications, as well as decreasing risk of changes.

 The easiest mistakes to make are things like forgetting to migrate the database to support a new field or misspelling a field name.
-Unfortunately, once deployed to devices in the field, any data sent is lost or the applicaton is broken.
+Unfortunately, with conventional database management systems, this can result in data loss and/or broken features that require time consuming fixes.

 Fortunately, Fineo's flexible schema support makes it as easy as clicking a button to recover that data and fix that error, without having to change your deployed application whatsoever.